Media Queries 101

 @media only screen and (max-width: 600px) and (min-width: 400px) {...}

-Most media queries are set to trigger at certain screen widths or breakpoints.
 Exactly what these should be set to is a matter of some debate amongst email developers.

+iPhones and iPads provide us with a few easy breakpoints to start from.
+Coding styles for these specific clients will ensure emails look great on these screens.
 Android devices, on the other hand, vary widely in screen size because there are so many different manufacturers and devices.
-I recommend creating two to four breakpoints, based on popular Apple devices, which will cover most devices.
+Jay Oram of ActionRocket (who wrote the original version of this guide) recommends creating two to four breakpoints, based on popular Apple devices, which will cover most devices.

-Here is an example order:
+Here is an example order for the max-width approach:

 • Desktop styles (not in a media query)